lantran/lantran.github.io/_posts/articles/2016-07-11-git-housekeeping.md

 In this post, I will try to summarize what I learn from that post because I think I understand more about Git.
 There are 3 kinds of branches you have to care about:

 * Your local branches
-* References to remote branches (i.e origin/xyz in your local remote, this is the part I don't)
+* References to remote branches (i.e origin/xyz in your local remote, this is the part I don't know)
 * Remote branches on the server

 ### Local branches